hudsonbl/MedInfo/server/README.md

 # Everything I learned so far

+### Blog idea for back end
+Write about what goes into the back end server that you've done.
+Ex: authentication, rate limiting, caching, connecting to a database, file transfers over http
+(Last thing add logging a way to monitor the system)

 ## Proxies
 Reverse and forward proxies.
 Clients may sometimes use something thats called a forward proxy.
 A forward proxy bounces a clients request from another machine to the server.
 The server sees a incoming request from the source of the forward proxies IP address.
 A reverse client is used for the opposite